Doris5102023/RAGVLG-2025/README.md

 4. LISA analysis results: Spatial correlation reports, clustering distribution files and visualization data of environmental risks.

 ## ℹ️ Notes
 1. Raw remote sensing data is large-sized and not stored in this repository.
-Please download datasets from the provided Google Drive link.
+Please download datasets from the provided Zenodo link.
 2. Neo4j can only run normally with Java 17 or Java 21 installed.
 3. LISA analysis relies on `pysal` and `geopandas`, please install relevant dependencies in advance.
 4. This project is developed based on open-source projects: [EVLab-CMCD](https://github.com/whudk/EVLab-CMCD) and [llm-graph-builder](https://github.com/neo4j-labs/llm-graph-builder).
 Please follow relevant open-source licenses when using the code.